canonical/certification-docs/Self-Test_Guide.rst

       -  Certified Pre-install is for hardware that  ships with a (possibly customized) version of Ubuntu.
-This option is used almost exclusively for Client hardware such as desktops, laptops and tablets that typically ship with a pre-installed operating system.
+This option is used almost exclusively for Client hardware such as desktops and laptops that typically ship with a pre-installed operating system.

    -  Is Private should be checked if the certification should be kept